codeteme/LinkedInDemoResearch/README.md

 Using LinkedIn Campaign Manager audience count data to pursue social science research.

 Users can specify the attributes for the following variables:
-- interface locale (required)
+- Interface locale (required)
-- location (required)
+- Location (required)
-- gender
+- Gender
-- age range
+- Age range
-- job seniority
+- Job seniority

 Users can also append multiple boolean arguments.
 The following three are supported.
 - OR